brainglobe/brainglobe.github.io/docs/source/blog/mouse-atlases-added.md

 category: brainglobe
 language: English
 ---
-# What mouse atlas should I use?
+# An overview of recently added mouse atlases

 Eagle-eyed BrainGlobe enthusiasts will have spotted several new atlases appearing in the BrainGlobe Atlas API in recent weeks.
 In 2025, we've made three new mouse brain atlases newly available through BrainGlobe: The Kim developmental mouse brain atlas (version 1), the Gubra multimodal mouse brain atlas and the Australian mouse brain atlas.
 Mice are widely used in neuroscience, so it's no surprise there are many mouse brain atlases.
 In this blogpost, we describe the newly added atlases in more detail, and suggest potential use cases.
 This blog covers the new murine atlases only - we have also added the [first non-human primate brain atlas to BrainGlobe](/blog/mouse-lemur-added) (and brain atlases for a cat and a cuttlefish are underway)!